cits3007/cits3007.github.io/assets/labs/lab01.md

   Read more about these severity ratings at
   <https://nvd.nist.gov/vuln-metrics/cvss>.

-Read the `ESB-2022.1671` bulletin and the NIST page on severity ratings, and answer the following questions:
+Now, find the `ESB-2022.1671` bulletin and read through it, and refer to the NIST page on severity ratings at <https://nvd.nist.gov/vuln-metrics/cvss>.
+Then answer the following questions:

 a.
 The bulletin is for a patch which fixes a *vulnerability*.
     What is the vulnerability (give a CVE identifier and a description)?
     In what product does it occur?

 #.
 How severe is the vulnerability?
 If a vulnerability is severe, does
     that necessarily mean it is easy to exploit, and/or has a high probability of being exploited?

 Locate the CVE information page on <https://www.cve.org> for